el-j/google-sheet-translations/README.md

 ## Prepare Google Spreadsheet
 1. Create Google Spreadsheet(s) with the following structure:
    - **First Row**: Header Row with Key | [language(-country)] | [language(-country)] | ...
-   - **Subsequent Rows**: Translation Rows with Key used as variable name and corresponding translations. autotranslations is done for new keys by useing the `=GOOGLETRANSLATE` function in the spreadsheet.
+   - **Subsequent Rows**: Translation Rows with Key used as variable name and corresponding translations.

+2. Auto-translation for missing translations can be managed in two ways:
+   - Manually, by using the `=GOOGLETRANSLATE()` function in the spreadsheet
+   - Automatically, by enabling the `autoTranslate` option when using this package (see API Reference)

 ## Environment Variables